-- Discuss the basic concepts of animal production and marine fisheries. - Explain the basic characteristics of domestic animals and their husbandry in the arid environments. - Explain populations of marine animals, and develop concepts for their sustainable use for food production. - Employ technical skills for sustainably managing natural resources in fisheries and agricultural projects. - Utilize and improve animal breeds with particular tolerance to stresses prevailing in arid environments. - Manage livestock in intensive and extensive production systems. - Improve and conserve germplasm through modern breeding technologies. - Apply sustainable agricultural principles and safe environmental practices. - Minimize the negative impact of fisheries and animal production on the environment. - Maintain and protect native farm animal genotypes along with knowledge on traditional production systems, as cultural heritage and valuable source of information and genetic diversity. - Demonstrate the understanding of the animal production and fisheries sector in the UAE and the Arab world. - Discuss the similarity and integration of the Arab World in terms of the environment and natural resources. - Conduct research using appropriate statistical methods for data analysis.
+- Discuss the basic concepts of animal production and marine fisheries. - Explain the basic characteristics of domestic animals and their husbandry in the arid environments. - Explain populations of marine animals, and develop concepts for their sustainable use for food production. - Employ technical skills for sustainably managing natural resources in fisheries and agricultural projects. - Utilize and improve animal breeds with particular tolerance to stresses prevailing in arid environments. - Manage livestock in intensive and extensive production systems. - Improve and conserve germplasm through modern breeding technologies. - Apply sustainable agricultural principles and safe environmental practices. - Minimize the negative impact of fisheries and animal production on the environment.

-- Utilize library and research skills for organizing and applying information for decision making. - Demonstrate knowledge about design, execute, and evaluate technology transfer programs. - Demonstrate communication skills necessary for leadership roles, team work, and scientific rational discussion. - Respect and value the living resources that serve our food production, and employ appropriate ethical standards to animal production systems and research approaches. - Think critically, creatively and employ appropriate ethical standards to animal production systems and research approaches - Engage in life-long learning.
+- Maintain and protect native farm animal genotypes along with knowledge on traditional production systems, as cultural heritage and valuable source of information and genetic diversity. - Demonstrate the understanding of the animal production and fisheries sector in the UAE and the Arab world. - Discuss the similarity and integration of the Arab World in terms of the environment and natural resources. - Conduct research using appropriate statistical methods for data analysis. - Utilize library and research skills for organizing and applying information for decision making. - Demonstrate knowledge about design, execute, and evaluate technology transfer programs. - Demonstrate communication skills necessary for leadership roles, team work, and scientific rational discussion. - Respect and value the living resources that serve our food production, and employ appropriate ethical standards to animal production systems and research approaches. - Think critically, creatively and employ appropriate ethical standards to animal production systems and research approaches - Engage in life-long learning.

-Degree Requirements Required Credit Hours : minimum 120 hours General Education (Req.
+Required Credit Hours : minimum 120 hours General Education (Req.
 CH:39)

-Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM1103 Islamic Culture 3.00
+Cluster 1: V Cluster 1: Values to Live By - Islam (3.00 hours) ISLM100 Islamic Culture 3.00

-Cluster 1: Values to Live By - Ethics (3.00 hours) Credit Hours PHI121 Fundamentals of Environmental Ethics 3.00 PHI122 International Ethics 3.00 PHI226 Human Rights Theory 3.00 PHIL120 Principles of Professional Ethics 3.00
+Cluster 1 Cluster 1: Values to Live By - Ethics (3.00 hours) PHI121 Fundamentals of Environmental Ethics 3.00 PHI122 International Ethics 3.00 PHI226 Human Rights Theory 3.00 PHIL120 Principles of Professional Ethics 3.00

-Cluster 2: Skills for Life - English Communication Skills (6.00 hours) Credit Hours ESPU106 English For Food & Agriculture 3.00 ESPU1442 Communication Skills For Food & Ag 3.00
+Cluster 2 hours) : Skills for Life - English Communication Skills (3.00 Credit Hours ESPU106 Introduction to Academic English For Food & Agriculture 3.00